-The API that stands for Application Programming Interface is one more of these abbreviations where the original expanded form is rarely used.
-Rightly so, since it suggests something technical, a piece of code that really cannot capture anyone’s imagination.
+API, which stands for Application Programming Interface, is just another of those abbreviations where the original expanded form is rarely used; and rightly so, since the name suggests something technical, a piece of code that cannot adequately capture one’s imagination.

-The reality is quite different.
-APIs have changed in recent years, and will continue to trigger major changes in the way businesses are run.
-Large and small, practically in every single industry.
-Another much used term, the digital economy, really refers to the changed economical model that emerges as a consequence of APIs being introduced into the mainstream.
-Unseen but felt every day, from the simplest of interactions such as online shopping, booking a hotel and airline tickets, googling for information or even hailing an Uber cab.
+The reality, however, is quite different.
+APIs have significantly impacted entire business models in recent years, and will continue to trigger major changes, large and small, across a broad spectrum of industries.
+The term “digital economy”, again very much in popular use, really refers to the transformed economical model that emerges as a consequence of APIs being introduced into the mainstream.
+These changes are unseen, however felt every day: from the simplest of interactions such as online shopping, booking a hotel or airline tickets, googling for information or even hailing an Uber cab.

-We all know the success stories.
-The e-commerce giants that have rewritten the rule books on how goods and services are distributed and consumed.
-The competition that stealthily emerged from completely unforeseen quarters, even other industries that toppled the established leaders in a few painful years.
-Blockbuster and Polaroid are some who never saw the digital threat coming.
-The Googles and the Facebooks of the world built incredibly large communities of fans and amassed fortunes by exposing what others created.
+We all know the success stories: the e-commerce giants that have rewritten the rulebooks on how goods and services can be distributed and consumed; the competition, which stealthily emerged from completely unforeseen quarters, from other industries even, toppling the established leaders in just a few painful years.
+Blockbuster and Polaroid are some who never saw the onset of this digital threat and suffered the consequences, while the “Googles” and “Facebooks” of the world built incredibly large communities of fans and amassed fortunes by exposing what others had created.

-It speaks to technical agents of change, and to business agents of change.
-People who see the need to recast some or part of the way their organization interacts with its employees, customers or providers.
-It’s important that both technical and business agents are spoken to in the same language for the successful use of APIs.
-Required above all, is a close, intimate collaboration between both sides of the divide.
+This book speaks to technical agents of change, and to business agents of change: people who see the need to recast, at least to an extent, the way their organization interacts with its employees, customers or providers.
+If we are going to ensure the successful use of APIs, it’s important that both kinds of agents are spoken to in the same language.
+Required, above all, is a close, intimate collaboration between both sides of the divide.

-APIs, like all technical assets are only as good as the benefit that is produced by their use.
-Who adopts them, when and why, will determine their success.
-Simply creating an API, even if it is perfectly constructed in accordance with best practices and a whole lot of governance, can result in what is called a web service.
-A piece of code that is exposed by the web, without prior purpose of use being established.
-This for practical purposes may be seen as the difference between a bunch of web services and a carefully constructed set of APIs that propel a company along new , exciting and usually highly beneficial customer journeys.
+APIs, like all technical assets, are only as good as the outcomes they produce – and who adopts them, when and why, will determine their success.
+Simply creating an API, even if it is perfectly constructed in accordance with best practices and stringently overseen, can result in what is called a web service: a piece of code that is exposed by the web, without its prior purpose being established.
+This, for practical purposes, may be seen as the difference between an arbitrary collection of web services and a carefully constructed set of APIs that propel a company along new, exciting and usually highly beneficial customer journeys.

 Chapter 01 - Introduction